 The koi we get from our Koifarm are the ones with the best potential, but even here, after a few weeks, you can see that there are some of them which grow extremely and there are also some that do not grow so fast.

 The koi that we get from Indonesia have a huge size for their age.
 Of course, this is partly due to the predisposition just mentioned, but also because the fish swim there at very high temperatures the whole year.

 We had a long talk with our chief official veterinarian, who originally comes from the fishing industry and she said that it is very normal for a carp fish to grow at a constant high water temperature about 1-1.5cm per week in the first months.
 This is simply because the metabolism is working at a high level at constant temperatures of 26-28°C. If feeding is still appropriate, then it is perfectly normal that the fish at 6 months can quickly have a size of 35+cm.
 This has nothing to do with fattening, but simply with the biology and metabolism of Koi.

 And the constant high temperatures together with the fast working metabolism are also the reason why we can often determine the gender of the koi in the first months.

-In response to the recurring question of how the animals will continue to grow at our temperatures, we can say from our one-year experience with them that they are developing very well.
+In response to the recurring question of how the animals will continue to grow at our temperatures, we can say from our two-years experience with them that they are developing very well.
 There are of course a few that grow more slowly, but as a result we can say that growing here in our inside tanks with 16-26 ° C (depending on the season) averaged 3-3.5cm in one month.
 We can be very satisfied with that because we can only feed them in the sales season once a day.

 Many customers who have bought Aragoke from us report that the development is more than satisfying.